sonali6062/Image-processing/README.md

 * 🔍 **Feature Extraction** – Edge detection, object recognition, segmentation, etc.
 * 📊 **Visualization Tools** – Display images, histograms, and processed results.

+TO SEE THE IMAGE DOWNLOAD IT AND THEN ZOOM TO VIEW AS I HAVE WORKED ON VERY LESS PIXELS ALSO DUE TO USE OF CV.
+IMWRITE RGB IS GETTING CONVERTED TO BGR